SOURCE's HIV Counseling and Testing Program

 Applicants must first review the Participation Requirements (in pdf format).

-If you are able to commit to participation requirements, and if you are available for all required training dates and times, you may then fill out the ONLINE APPLICATION by the due date of Sunday, September 11 at 11:59pm.
-Additionally, the last few questions on the application require you to complete several short essay questions.
-You will need to create a separate Word or PDF document and email your responses to SOURCE@jhu.edu.
-Please title your essay questions as "Your Last Name, Your First Name HIV Essays."
+If you are able to commit to participation requirements, and if you are available for all required training dates and times, you may then fill out the online application by the due date.
+Please note: the last few questions on the application require you to complete several short essay questions.
+Responses to the essays will be used to evaluate candidates for the program.

 STAR services will be on a mobile unit, driving to various community locations (including hard to reach populations, college campus, health fairs).
 The Johns Hopkins Hospital Emergency Department program is administered bedside in an emergency department setting and attempts to identify as many unknown positives to care as possible.
-Harriet Lane Clinic, located on the East Baltimore Campus of Johns Hopkins, primarly serves adolesent youth ages 11-25 in a clinic setting and is heavily focused on sexual health counseling.
+Harriet Lane Clinic, located on the East Baltimore Campus of Johns Hopkins, primarily serves adolescent youth ages 11-25 in a clinic setting and is heavily focused on sexual health counseling.
+Students working with Baltimore Crisis Response, Inc. will serve clients on BCRI's Crisis Residential Unit and detoxification unit, which are inpatient units for clients experiencing mental health crises or substance use disorders.

 How in-depth is the counseling?